-Image Steganography & Data Loss Prevention: What’s the Correlation?
+Image Steganography and Data Loss Prevention

 Companies have more to worry about than just incoming malicious files that can execute macros for a cyber-attack.
 There is an additional danger of unauthorized employees or other malicious third parties exfiltrating company data.
 Data loss prevention (DLP) is a critical area of organizational security, where information within a business is accidentally or intentionally spread outside its boundaries.
 Who hasn’t heard of Wikileaks?
 Traditional methods for DLP include a range of filters and OCR techniques that have met with varying degrees of success.
 However, image steganography has managed to evade all DLP efforts.
 A standard-sized image file can easily hide several thousand customer contacts, billing details, or account numbers, and company security professionals will be none the wiser.